anshumanmohan/inv-ack/README.md

 We test the time bounds we claim in two ways.
 - In `inv_ack_test.v`, we test our definitions in Gallina itself.
 We invite readers to open that file and click through it.
 - In the files `test_runtime_ocaml.ml` and `bin_test_runtime_ocaml.ml`, we extract our key contributions to OCaml and then run the same benchmarks on them.
-Readers can build and run them using our Makefile ("make test") or using ocamlc.
+Readers can build and run them using our Makefile ("make test") or by hand, using their OCaml compilers of choice.